 Best Budget Gaming Monitor: AOC 24G2

 After many hours spent researching the best budget gaming monitor for my own needs, I settled on the AOC 24G2.
-Having now used it virtually every single day for an entire year, without encountering a single problem, I’m extremely happy with it, and very comfortable recommending it to others.
+I’ve now been using it virtually every day for over two years, without a single problem.
+I’m extremely happy with it, and very comfortable recommending it to others.

-The 24G2 delivered more than it promised, and for the price, I really couldn’t ask for more.
-I can freely say it was the best tech purchase I’ve made in the last twelve months.
+This monitor has delivered more than it promised, and for the price, I really couldn’t ask for more.
+I can freely say it was one of the best tech purchases I have ever made.
+That said, tech price inflation has made this model more expensive than it used to be when it first came out, which is absolutely crazy. 🙁

-The 24G2 is a full HD (1920×1080) monitor with a 24″ screen, good pixel density, and impressive picture quality overall.
-24 inches isn’t particularly large, but while some gamers might find it lacking, I find the smaller size helps keeps things centered.
+The 24G2 is a FHD (1920×1080) monitor with a 24″ display, good pixel density, and impressive picture quality overall.
+24 inches isn’t particularly large, but while some might find it lacking, I find the smaller size helps keeps things centered.
 It’s ideal for the games I play, mostly CS: GO and LoL, as I don’t have to move my giant head much.

-Also, while the FHD resolution isn’t the highest, it also doesn’t put much load on your GPU.
-That’s particularly important if you don’t have the latest high-end graphics card, giving you more frames per second.
+Also, while FHD resolution isn’t the highest, that means it also doesn’t put much load on your GPU That’s particularly important if you don’t have the latest high-end graphics card, giving you more frames per second.
 Smoother gameplay always beats higher resolution!

 Apart from gaming, I’ve found this monitor to be excellent for work tasks as well.
 It’s big enough to use the “show windows side by side” option without ruining my eyesight, as I use only a single monitor while working.

 There’s also a slightly more expensive 27-inch version with the same specs, but you can’t expect the same picture quality because of the pixel density issue we mentioned earlier.
-There are also 165Hz and curved versions, but the flat 144Hz model that I have is the cheapest, and the one I’d recommend.
+It’s a flat screen: we also discuss its curved cousin later in this piece, which has a wider diagonal but also costs more.

 That 144Hz refresh rate is enough for good gaming performance for most gamers on a budget, helped by the 1ms response rate.
 G-Sync adaptive sync compatibility helps ensure a smoother experience when your other gaming hardware isn’t the best.
 Input lag will never be an issue.

 The picture quality of the AOC 24G2 has surprised me, especially from a gaming perspective.
-Although there’s no HDR, the IPS panel is sharp and has bright, accurate colors.
-My only real complaint, common to many similar panels, is that if you look at the monitor from an angle, blacks look a bit washed out.
+Although there’s no true HDR (only HDR mode in settings), the IPS panel is sharp and has bright, accurate colors.
+My only real complaint, common to many similar panels, is that blacks look a bit washed out if you view the monitor at an angle.

-The monitor comes with an excellent stand that makes it very easy to adjust the height and angle.
-You can also pivot and fully rotate the screen, letting you tilt the monitor when you watch movies from your bed or somewhere else not directly in front.
+It comes with an excellent stand that makes it very easy to adjust the height and angle.
+You can also pivot and fully rotate the screen, letting you adjust the screen when you watch movies from your bed or somewhere else not directly in front.
 The stand is very sturdy, surprising given how thin the feet are.

 Finally, this monitor looks fantastic!
-Virtually frameless on three sides, the black and red color combination and stylish stand give it a premium gaming look.
+Frameless on three sides, the black and red color combination and stylish stand give it a premium gaming look.

-And that’s what the AOC 24G2 truly is, a thoroughbred gaming monitor that won’t get you into financial trouble.
-A whole year of service without a single issue, combined with excellent performance and great looks, means only one thing: I couldn’t recommend this monitor more.Buy on Amazon
+All in all, this is a great budget gaming monitor that won’t get you into financial trouble.
+2+ years of service without a single issue, combined with excellent performance and great looks, means only one thing: I couldn’t recommend this monitor more highly.Buy on Amazon

 When 144Hz and even 165Hz just isn’t enough, it’s time to step things up.
 If you’ve got a machine that’s fast enough to support blistering gaming performance, 240Hz monitors are where it’s at.